-This question is hard, both because it’s broad and because the answer is always changing.
+This question is hard, both because it’s broad and because the answer is always evolving.
 It’s difficult to put into words what I … well … put into words.

-Since my Myers-Briggs type is INFJ, I love going past shallow-end small-talk and wading into deeper conversational waters.
-So while I have memorized tidy, interview-ready answers to the question of what I write, I often end up abandoning them.
+But since you’re here, let’s talk.
+My Myers-Briggs type is INFJ, and I love going past shallow-end small-talk and wading into deeper conversational waters.

-Here’s a distillation of every story I tell: “Caroline forgets that everyone, including her, is irreversibly, unconditionally loved.
+My favorite narrative arc goes like this: “Caroline forgets that everyone, including her, is irreversibly, unconditionally loved.
+Myriad struggles ensue.
 Then – jubilation! – she remembers.”

 Light-bulb moment at TEDxBirmingham’s 2016 All Star Salon; photo credit Kate Rexrode Smith Photography

 It’s funny how often I forget basic spiritual truths.
 For example, I have a tendency to look for peace and contentment everywhere except where I can actually find them: within.

 I persist in thinking that if I can just get everything under control … if I can get all my ducks in a row … then I will be happy.